Search at the EPA

 - Relevance or Date

-For addtional guidance on creating a search query, see our search help page, also available from the EPA search results page.
+For additional guidance on creating a search query, see Searching with the Google Search Appliance (GSA) page.

 MySearch is a feature of EPA intranet search that allows the user to customize the sites they search.
 Using the MySearch tab on the intranet search results page, the user can select up to 25 of the predefined offices and locations.
 These selections will be retained for the next intranet search session on that computer.